Meadows goes 4 for 4 with leadoff HR, Rays top Indians 6-3

 UP NEXT

-Rays: Tampa Bay hadn’t announced its starting pitcher for Monday’s home game against Toronto.
+Rays: RHP Yonny Chirinos will serve as Tampa Bay’s “opener” for Monday’s home game against Toronto.

 Indians: RHP Jefry Rodriguez (1-4, 4.08 ERA) will start against Boston at Fenway Park in the opener of a three-game series on Monday.